-The late '80 were a great time for Japanese animation.
-With films like Tenshi no Tamago, Oritsu Uchugun Oneamise no Tsubasa, Akira, Tonari no Totoro, Kido Keisatsu Patoreba: The Movie and Hotaru no Haka all released in under 4 years time, it was clear that something was bolstering over there.
-Meikyo Monogatari offered directors Yoshiaki Kawajiri, Katsuhiro Otomo and Rintaro a chance to show the world they deserved a place in that scene.
+The late '80 was a great time for Japanese animation.
+With films like Angel's Egg, Wings of Honneamise, Akira, My Neighbor Totoro, Patlabor: The Movie and Grave of the Fireflies all released in under 4 years time, it was clear that something was bolstering over there.
+Neo-Tokyo offered directors Yoshiaki Kawajiri, Katsuhiro Otomo, and Rintaro a chance to show the world they deserved a place in that scene.

-His job is to stop the robots from finishing the plant as they're burning through raw materials, but that's easier said then done since the robots are programmed to deliver the plant on time.
-It's a cute little short, bristling with small details, crazy animation (Koji Morimoto was on the team as key animator) and quirky ideas.
-It's not as serious of Otomo's other films, but there's a clear underlying message about AI and robotics that has been gaining traction again the past few years (now that's we're actually nearing technology like the one displayed in this short).
+His job is to stop the robots from finishing the plant as they're burning through raw materials, but that's easier said than done since the robots are programmed to deliver the plant on time.
+It's a cute little short, bristling with small details, crazy animation (Koji Morimoto was on the team as a key animator), and quirky ideas.
+It's not as serious as Otomo's other films, but there's a clear underlying message about AI and robotics that has been gaining traction again in the past few years (now that we're actually nearing technology like the one displayed in this short).
 4.5*/5.0*

 Neo-Tokyo (together with Robot Carnival, another 1987 anthology sporting promising names) helped to pave the way for a respectable stream of animated anthology films coming out of Japan.
-Every few years a couple of directors come together to give the best of themselves, enjoying the freedom to make something that doesn't necessary needs to meet customer demands.
-They use this freedom remarkably well, which is why these type of films continue to pop up in my list of favorites.
-If you're into animation, Neo-Tokyo is a definite recommend.
-The film has clearly aged, but the animation is still impressive and there's still enough left to wow you into liking it.
+Every few years a couple of directors come together to give the best of themselves, enjoying the freedom to make something that doesn't necessarily need to meet customer demands.
+They use this freedom remarkably well, which is why these types of films continue to pop up in my list of favorites.
+If you're into animation, Neo-Tokyo is a definite recommendation.
+The film has clearly aged, but the animation is still impressive and there's enough left to wow you into liking it.